-Louisiana is home to huge amount of bayous and marsh in Louisiana, which are a breeding ground for mosquitoes.
+Louisiana is home to huge amount of bayous and marsh, which are a breeding ground for mosquitoes.
 Effective mosquito control can be the difference between a lot of bites and having a comfortable working environment.

 Why should I care about mosquitoes?